More

 Service Marketing Mix: Understanding the 7 P’s

-Generally, the marketing mix is a combined term for marketing components used by organizations to develop their overall marketing strategy.
-It is also called 4 P’s of marketing, i.e., product, price, place, and promotion.
-It is also called the traditional marketing mix.
+The marketing mix is a collective term for marketing components utilised by organisations to shape their overall marketing strategy.
+It is also referred to as the 4 P’s of marketing, namely, product, price, place, and promotion.
+This is often called the traditional marketing mix.

-But with the advancement of the service sector, the concept of the services marketing mix has emerged, including 7 P’s of marketing, i.e., additional 3 P’s (people, process, and physical evidence).
-Thus, the marketing mix for services can be said to be an extension of that for the goods, including some more factors.
+However, with the progression of the service sector, the concept of the services marketing mix has emerged, encompassing the 7 P’s of marketing.
+The additional 3 P’s are people, process, and physical evidence.
+Thus, the marketing mix for services can be said to be an extension of that for goods, incorporating further factors.

-According to Borden, “The Marketing mix refers to the appointment of efforts, the combination, the designing and integrating the elements of marketing into a program or mix which, based on an appraisal of the market forces, will best achieve an enterprise at a given time.”
+As per Borden, “The Marketing mix refers to the allocation of efforts, the amalgamation, the design and integration of marketing elements into a programme or mix which, based on an evaluation of market forces, will best fulfil an enterprise at a given time.”

-According to Stanton, “Marketing mix is the term used to describe the combination of the four inputs which constitute the core of a company’s marketing system, i.e., the product, the price structure, the promotional activities, and the distribution system.”
+According to Stanton, “Marketing mix is the term used to describe the combination of the four inputs which constitute the core of a company’s marketing system.
+These are the product, the price structure, the promotional activities, and the distribution system.”

-Therefore, to support the marketing of services, a distinct and effective marketing mix is required.
-Here, along with using 4 P’s of marketing, three extra marketing components, i.e., people, process, and physical evidence, are used.
-These added elements are called “expanded” and/or “augmented marketing mix.”
+Therefore, to facilitate the marketing of services, a distinct and effective marketing mix is required.
+Here, along with using the 4 P’s of marketing, three additional marketing components are incorporated: people, process, and physical evidence.
+These appended elements are referred to as “expanded” and/or “augmented marketing mix.”

 Traditional Marketing Mix/4 P’s of Marketing

-In order to satisfy the needs and requirements of the target customers and fulfill the objectives of the organizations, a defined set of marketing components is used, which is called ‘traditional marketing mix (4 P’s)’.
+In order to satisfy the needs and requirements of the target customers and fulfil the objectives of the organizations, a defined set of marketing components is used, which is called a ‘traditional marketing mix (4 P’s)’.

 The elements of the traditional marketing mix are: